Grief Counseling

 Regaining Joy After Pregnancy Loss

 Losing a loved one is tough.
 Losing a child is tougher.
 There is something about losing a child that hits differently.
 A parent shouldn’t lay a child to rest in a casket.
 But it happens quite a bit.
 It has been happening since the garden.
 One of the most complicated losses is pregnancy loss.
 Questions and grief plague the minds of the parents.
 There is not as much closure with pregnancy loss as there is in other instances of losing a child.
 Throughout God’s word, we see parents losing a child.
 We try to imagine the pain, but unless we have experienced the loss firsthand, we don’t quite understand the gravity of that pain.
 One of the first examples of child loss is Able.
 This wasn’t a pregnancy loss, but it was still a time when parents lost a child.
 Parents must grieve, but it is also important that they regain joy.
 We can read in the Bible how Eve may have been grieving the loss of Abel when she gave birth to another son by the reason she gave for naming him, Seth.
 She states that God gave her a child in place of the one she lost.
 Adam had relations with his wife again; and she gave birth to a son, and named him Seth, for, she said, “God has appointed me another child in place of Abel, because Cain killed him.” – Genesis 4:25, NASB There is no replacing one child for another.
 But when you do decide to have another child after pregnancy loss, you can begin to find the joy that babies bring.
 This is not to say that you have forgotten the loss, it simply means that you are regaining joy.
-Healing Scriptures.
-Most of the time the physical healing is complete long [...]
+Carrollton Christian Counseling can support you through this healing process with compassion [...]

 Comments Off on Regaining Joy After Pregnancy Loss